dnasir/jquery-cascading-dropdown/README.md

 It's also possible to include a property named 'selected' in the object to define a selected item.

+It is also possible to create option groups in the select by specifying a key (the group name) in the JSON.

+Example JSON object with groups

+    {
+      'My Group':
+        [
+            {
+              "label": "Item 1",
+              "value": "1"
+            },
+            {
+              "label": "Item 2",
+              "value": "2"
+            }
+        ],
+      'Another Group':
+        [
+            {
+              "label": "Item 3",
+              "value": "3"
+            },
+            {
+              "label": "Item 4",
+              "value": "4"
+            }
+        ]
+    }

 If the source parameter is not set, the plugin will simply enable the select box when requirements are met.

 ##### requires (array)